chrisale/ECForecastGrabber/README.md

 It also augments the text with links, colours and other features that bring a little more interactivity to the plain text.

-You can also make copies of these files and have as many forecasts downloaded and processed as you like.
+You can have as many copies of this package running as you like to be able to produce multiple forecasts.

 # How does it work?